bzaks1424/deploy_folding_at_home_vm/README.md

 # Deploy Folding@Home VM PowerCLI Script

-This is a basic script designed around deploying the VMware custom-made [VMware Appliance for Folding@Home](https://flings.vmware.com/vmware-appliance-for-folding-home)
+This is a basic script designed around deploying the [VMware Appliance for Folding@Home](https://flings.vmware.com/vmware-appliance-for-folding-home)

 Depending on how you want to deploy your appliance - you have a plethora of options.
 This README.md will take you through the various editable sections of the script.